Hyunjin Deborah Kwak

 Culture, Interactions, Social Groups, Emotion, Criminal Justice, Restorative Justice, Peace and Conflict

-Deborah joined Mason's Korea campus in Spring 2021.
-Her PhD is in sociology and peace and conflict studies.
-Prior to joining Mason Korea, she was Assistant Professor of Sociology and Criminal and Restorative Justice at Malone University in Canton, Ohio.
+Prior to joining the Mason Korea campus, Dr. Kwak was a tenure track Assistant Professor of Sociology and Criminal and Restorative Justice at Malone University in Canton, Ohio.

 Kwak, Hyunjin Deborah.
 2019.
 “Revisiting Huntington’s Thesis: A Peace Scholar’s Response and Conversations from the Peacebuilding Field.”
 Christian Scholar’s Review 48 (3): 269-287.